 - Under SARA, the Department of Fisheries and Oceans (DFO) was legally required to release the Final Recovery Strategy by September 2007.

 - In March 2008, the Final Resident Killer Whale Recovery Strategy (PDF) was released, yet another year past its legal deadline.

 - In both cases, the delay was attributed to attempts by DFO and other federal government departments to remove references and threats to critical habitat.

 - In September 2008, without consulting the Recovery Team, DFO issued a Protection Statement purporting that Resident Killer Whale Critical Habitat was protected by existing laws and policies, Raincoast and other NGOs disagreed.

 In the fall of 2008, Ecojustice filled a lawsuit on the behalf of a group of NGO’s including Raincoast.
 In April 2009, the minister at DFO sought to have the case thrown out of court, claiming that his Protection Statement would protect the whales’ critical habitat.
 Ecojustice argued that while welcomed, this measure was limited in scope and not adequate to protect the key aspects of their habitat.

 DFO focused on protecting geophysical aspects of killer whale habitat only, and not protecting the more important features that comprise their critical habitat – the biological, acoustic or water quality components.
 Such a focus was a way to avoid addressing chinook abundance, (their primary food source), chemical pollutants, underwater noise or vessel disturbance.
 These are the identified contributors to the status of killer whales and factors for the decline in the southern resident population.

 Despite requests, the Minister’s office refused to clarify what aspect of critical habitat they intended to protect, stating instead that the nature and scope of critical habitat would be determined over time through trial and error.
 Raincoast held that endangered southern residents did not have time for a ‘trial and error’ approach to protection.

 The trial occurred in June 2010.
-During the proceedings, the crown acknowledged that the law requires the legal protection of killer whale critical habitat, including the biological, acoustic and water quality elements.
+During the proceedings, DFO acknowledged that the law requires the legal protection of killer whale critical habitat, including its biological, acoustic and water quality elements.
 They agreed that prey abundance (ie salmon) is an integral component of critical habitat.